su8code/springBootThymeleaf_CRUD/README.md

 <hr>

-To demonstrate file uploading, we'll be building a typical Spring MVC application which consists of a `Controller`, a `Service` for backend processing, and `Thymeleaf` for view rendering , [thymeleaf](https://www.thymeleaf.org/documentation.html) is a modern server-side Java template engine for both web and standalone environments.
+To demonstrate file uploading, we'll be building a typical Spring MVC application which consists of a `Controller`, a `Service` for backend processing, and `Thymeleaf` for view rendering , [thymeleaf](https://www.thymeleaf.org/documentation.html) is a modern server-side Java template engine.

 The simplest way to start with a skeleton Spring Boot project, as always, is using Spring Initializer.
 Select your preferred version of Spring Boot and add the Web and Thymeleaf dependencies: